jekyll/mercenary/README.md

 #### `#new`

 Create a new command.
-Accepts two arguments:
+Accepts one argument:

 - `name` - the name of your command, as a symbol
-- `parent` - (optional) the parent Command

 #### `#version`